allegro/json-logic-kmp/README.md

 ```
 with CocoaPods:

-To integrate **JsonLogicKMP** into your Xcode project using CocoaPods, specify it in your Podfile:
+To integrate **JsonLogicKMP** with your Xcode project using CocoaPods, specify it in your Podfile:

 ```ruby
 pod 'JsonLogicKMP'